-22.2.3.25 %TypedArray%.prototype.some (callbackfn, thisArg = undefined)
+22.2.3.25 %TypedArray%.prototype.some ( callbackfn, thisArg = undefined )

-%TypedArray%.prototype.some is a distinct function that implements the same algorithm as Array.prototype.some as defined in 22.1.3.23.
-However, the implementation of the algorithm may be optimized to assume that the this value is an object that has a fixed length and whose integer indexed properties are not sparse.
+%TypedArray%.prototype.some is a distinct function that implements the same algorithm as Array.prototype.some as defined in 22.1.3.23 except that the this object's [[ArrayLength]] internal slot is accessed in place of performing a [[Get]] of "length".
+The implementation of the algorithm may be optimized with the knowledge that the this value is an object that has a fixed length and whose integer indexed properties are not sparse.
+However, such optimization must not introduce any observable changes in the specified behaviour of the algorithm.